alanscarpa/bnr-blog/README.md

 - [x ] Our collection view just shows the blog title for each post.
 It should show title, author, summary, and publish date.
 We recommend you build this view in a xib or storyboard.
-- [ ] Grouping & sorting are both broken.
+- [ x] Grouping & sorting are both broken.
 The menus come up, but the order of the summaries doesn't change when I make a selection.
 - [ ] Archibald's _massive_ blog post takes a long time to download from the server, and it's slowing the whole app down.
 We should delay downloading that post